cj-casilao6/ChicagoDatabaseProject/README.md

 # ChicagoDatabaseProject

+Description:
-Python/SQL project that acts as a menu which returns varying information regarding Red Light / Speed Violations in Chicago using a traffic-cameras database.
+Python/SQL project that acts as a menu of commands which returns varying information regarding Red Light / Speed Violations in Chicago using a traffic-cameras database for the user.